REKINDLING

 the HEARTH

-A 10-week online course for parents ready to rebuild what’s been lost.
+An 8-week online course for parents ready to deepen their family lives

-Do you wish you had more meagingul rituals, songs, stories & crafts to share with your children?
+Do you wish you had more culturally meaningful rituals to share with your children?

 We are here to change that…